 For details on how to manually change a record Security Group click here

-Automation for Basic Security will allow you to define when a specific record is created by a User or Users.
-Then a Security Group or Groups will be assigned to the record.
-For example, if the User Judy Weeks creates an Contract, then the Security Group of 'Head Office' should be applied.
+Automation for Basic Security will allow you to define when a specific record is created what Security Group or Groups are automatically assigned to the record.
+The criteria is defined in the Automation Rule.

 Creating Security Action